mrworf/photoframe/README.md

 # Installation

-This branch is not compatible with existing images available at mrworf/photoframe.
+This branch is not compatible with existing SD card images available at mrworf/photoframe.

 Start by installing Raspberry Pi OS Lite from a Buster release.
 Jan 2021 or later.